The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

 • Process includes human review before anything goes live

-• Month 1: Define document types and tone-of-voice templates
+• Month 1: Defined document types and tone-of-voice templates.

-• Month 2–3: Pilot asset generation with HR + team leads
+• Month 2–3: Asset generation piloted with HR + team leads.

-• Month 4: Launch system for 1–2 departments
+• Month 4: System launched for 1–2 departments.

 What actually helps